astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 :figwidth: 800px
 :name: timeintervalsfig

 Interactive animation of time intervals.
-Four events are indicated in different colors.
+Four events are indicated as dots of different colors.
+You could imagine this sequence as: snap the fingers on your left hand, then snap the fingers on your right hand twice, and finally snap the fingers of your left hand again.
+In your rest frame, these events are evenly spaced in time: every 0.2 s you snap one set of fingers.
 A slider changes the relative velocity to another reference frame.
 The four numbers in the white boxes indicate the clock readings along the time axis at the events that are simultaneous with the four colored events in the relatively moving reference frame.
+Note how the differences in the time stamps change.
 The key takeaway is that while the four events are evenly spaced in time in the original frame ($\beta_R=0$), the time intervals between events do not stretch identically in every other frame.
-Time dilation is not a **universal**, uniform, change in the "flow of time".
+Time dilation is not a **universal**, uniform, change in "the flow of time" -- there is no such thing as a unversal flow of time.
+Time is a local phenomenon.
 ```